 Furthermore, Dutch have a very egalitarian and tolerant approach to others.
 They are also very friendly to locals or foreigners and will help whether they can.

-Volunteering is a great way to contribute to the community, almost one-third of the people in the Netherlands are volunteering in some forms.
+Volunteering is a great way to contribute to the community; almost one-third of the people in the Netherlands are volunteering in some form.

-Besides, the Netherlands and particularly Amsterdam has one of the strongest expat communities in Europe.
+Besides, the Netherlands, particularly Amsterdam, has one of the strongest expat communities in Europe.

-Dutch people don’t have problems with making friends, they are generally way more at ease in social situations than Germans and are great at making conversations in a relaxed manner.
+Dutch people don’t have problems making friends.
+They are generally way more open-minded and easy-going in social situations.
+Besides, they are great at making conversations in a relaxed manner.

-As I mentioned Germans have a strong sense of community too.
-Original Germans and people with migration background feel similarly strongly belonging to the German society (over 85%).
+As we mentioned, Germans have a strong sense of community too.
+Germans and people with migration backgrounds feel to belong strongly to the German society (over 85%).

-Germans also love to volunteer and participate in different nonprofit organizations, which are literally in each big, mediocre, small city and even each village has at least one NPO.
+Germans also love to volunteer and participate in different non-profit organizations, which are literally in each big, mediocre, small city, and even each village has at least one NPO (non-profit).

-From 82.87 million people in Germany alone 10.96 million have a foreign passport, no one European country has this big amount of immigrants.
-So Germans already get used to live with foreigners together in one big society.
+Of 82.87 million people in Germany alone, 10.96 million have a foreign passport.
+No other European country has this large number of immigrants.
+So Germans got used to living together with foreigners as one big society.

 The Netherlands has a temperate maritime climate influenced by the North Sea and the Atlantic Ocean, with cool summers and moderate winters.

-Dutch weather can be very unpredictable, one second the sun is shining, the next it’s raining like hell.
-You can expect clouds, rain, sleet, hail, sun, and wind — oftentimes on the same day!
+Dutch weather can be very unpredictable.
+One second, the sun is shining; the next, it’s raining like hell.
+You can expect clouds, rain, sleet, hail, sun, and wind — often on the same day.

-Overall the weather is very influenced by the sea and also very similar to the British.
+The Dutch weather is influenced by the sea and is similar to the British.

 The number of sunshine hours (on average 1,600 hours) is on the lower end compared to Germany with 1,800 on average and regional differences.
-So in the south, you will have much more sunny days, then in the North or elsewhere.
+So in the South, you will have many more sunny days than in the North or elsewhere.

 In most of Germany, the climate is moderately continental, with cold winters with average daily temperatures and warm summers.
 It’s also less rainy and windy than in the Netherlands.

-Weather varies with regions, in the Northwest, you will experience almost the same situation than in the Netherlands (wind, rain) when South and Southwest can remind a bit of Italy.
+Weather varies depending on the region.
+In the Northwest, you will experience almost the same situation as in the Netherlands (wind, rain) when South and Southwest will remind you a bit of Italy.

-Whatever quality of life is good, mediocre or bad, it’s all doesn’t matter if a country doesn’t commit to the sustainable choices.
-The whole world won’t have a chance in the future if we don’t change our habits.
+Whether the quality of life is good, mediocre, or bad, it doesn’t matter if a country doesn’t commit to sustainable choices.
+The world won’t have a chance in the future if we don’t change our habits.

 Which country is more sustainable or at least set a goal to become one?

-The Netherlands is one of the most bike-friendly cities on the planet: it has more bikes than people and 63% of its residents use them for their daily commute.
-Use of cars and public transportation is for sure lower than in Germany.
+The Netherlands is one of the most bike-friendly cities on the planet: it has more bikes than people, and 63% of its residents use them for their daily commute.
+The use of cars and public transportation is much lower than in Germany.

-However, the country still lags in big messuages for sustainability.
+However, the country still lags behind in sustainability.
 In 2014, only 5.5% of energy in the Netherlands was produced from sustainable sources.

-Compare that to other countries like Sweden who derive almost half of their energy supply from sustainable sources.
+Compared to other countries like Sweden, which derives almost half of their energy supply from sustainable sources.

-At least the Netherlands is on the right way, and maybe will be there one day.
+Yet, the Netherlands is on the right path, maybe one day.
 For now, the country provides companies with renewable resources and people with an eco-friendly place to live.

-The Dutch way of transport goods is still sea, and this is the most eco-friendly method.
-For example, the port of Rotterdam is the home to Europe’s largest maritime transportation hub.
+The Dutch way of transporting goods is still by sea, which is the most eco-friendly method.
+For example, the port of Rotterdam is home to Europe’s most prominent maritime transportation hub.

-Germany also behaves more cautiously with natural resources, therefore it produces renewable energy in many ways, mostly with the help of wind power, solar power, and biomass.
+Germany also behaves more cautiously with natural resources.
+Therefore, it produces renewable energy in many ways, mainly with the help of wind power, solar power, and biomass.

-Both countries are taking waste recycling very seriously and responsible, all garbage has to be separated and allocated in different categories: plastic, paper, residual waste, bio waste, glass, and cans.
+Both countries are taking waste recycling very seriously and responsibly.
+All garbage must be separated into different categories: plastic, paper, residual waste, bio waste, glass, and cans.

-All clothes, shoes and other unregular or big garbage have to be submitted to the special place in your town.
+All clothes, shoes and other unregular or big garbage must be sent to the special place in your town.